ruibarreira/linuxtrail/README.md

 If you want a stable, fast and productivity booster OS, than this is for you!

 <h5>BUILT FOR DEVELOPMENT</h5>
-Autokey, Apache, PHP, MySQL, Ruby on Rails, Wine and tools like Geany, Monodevelop and the new Visual Studio Code come pre-installed, so you can immediately start programming and developing your projects.
+Autokey, Apache, PHP, MySQL, Ruby on Rails, Python, Git, Wine and tools like Geany, Monodevelop and the new Visual Studio Code come pre-installed, so you can immediately start programming and developing your projects.
 You got also OpenJDK if you want to work with a Java based IDE like Eclipse or Netbeans.